joseph-zhang/QuickSolver/README.md

 # QuickSolver
 **solver for confusion and miscellany of problems whenever it is needed**

- People can be fall in big confusion when a new environment is setting.
+ People usually fall in big confusion when a new environment is setting.
 This repo may help you solve some env-set problems, becoming a good memorandum of miscellany.

  ## setting
 the folder for environment setting.